what is the Top 10 outdoor best weather sensor?

 Atmospheric Pressure Sensor:

-This device measures barometric pressure.
-It turns this information into an electrical signal or another type of output.
-It is made of sensitive and conversion components.
-You can use it to measure barometric pressure and altitude.
-It supports professional automatic weather stations we tested.
+This device measures air pressure.
+It changes this information into an electrical signal or another type of output.
+It has sensitive parts for measuring and converting.

 Solar Radiation Sensor: